2022 Canadian federal electoral redistribution: Objections from MPs

-After the publication of each commissions final report, the reports were referred to the House of Commons Standing Committee on Procedure and House Affairs.
-MPs could file written objections to a report with the Standing Committee within 30 days of the tabling of the final report.
+After the publication of each commission's final report, the reports were referred to the House of Commons Standing Committee on Procedure and House Affairs.
+MPs could file written objections to a report with the standing committee within 30 days of the tabling of the final report.
 Members had to specify the provisions objected to in the reports and the reasons for their objection, and objections had to be signed by at least 10 MPs.

-After the filling deadline, the Standing Committee had 30 days to consider the objections, with a 30 day extension available, after which the reports along with a copy of all the objections, including those the Standing Committee did not support, were returned to the commissions through the Speaker of the House of Commons.
+After the filling deadline, the standing committee had 30 days to consider the objections, with a 30-day extension available, after which the reports along with a copy of all the objections, including those the committee did not support, were returned to the commissions through the speaker of the House of Commons.

 The commissions had to consider the objections within the following 30 days, but they were not compelled to make any changes as a result of the objections.